grafana/mimir/docs/sources/architecture/components/querier.md

 ---
 title: "Querier"
-description: "Overview of the querier microservice."
+description: "Overview of the querier component."
 weight: 10
 ---